Part 1: Ministerial code of ethics

 Appearing before a select committee of the UK Parliament

-7.15 A select committee of the UK Parliament may invite a Welsh Minister to attend and give evidence at one of its meetings.
-Welsh Ministers will decide whether to accept such invitations and if they agree may provide the committee with relevant information about Welsh Government policy and practice.
+7.16 A select committee of the UK Parliament may invite a Welsh minister to attend and give evidence at one of its meetings.
+Welsh ministers will decide whether to accept such invitations and if they agree may provide the Committee with relevant information about Welsh Government policy and practice.
 In these circumstances the First Minister should be kept informed.

 Ministers and the presentation of policy